 Any woman who is planning to have a child should undergo an early fertility screening.
 However, there are specific conditions that would necessitate early fertility assessment:

 - Women who want to start a family at age 35 or older

 - Women who have suffered from abnormal, irregular and/or painful menses

 - Men or women with known abnormalities in their reproductive systems

-- History of previous abdominal, pelvic or genital surgeries
+- Men or women with history of previous abdominal, pelvic or genital surgeries

-- History of infectious diseases that may have affected their reproductive systems
+- Men or women history of infectious diseases that may have affected their reproductive systems

 - Couples who are unable to achieve penetrative intercourse

 Fertility screening is just like any doctor’s appointment, except that it will be more focused on the intimate aspects of a couple’s health and relationship.
 The assessment begins by obtaining a detailed medical and sexual history of both the man and the woman.